BurntSushi/termcolor/doc/rg.1.md

 : Don't respect version control ignore files (e.g., .gitignore).
   Note that .ignore files will continue to be respected.

+--null
+: Whenever a file name is printed, follow it with a NUL byte.
+  This includes printing filenames before matches, and when printing a list of matching files such as with --count, --files-with-matches and --files.

 -p, --pretty
 : Alias for --color=always --heading -n.